chloeloveland/obsidian-backup/Computer Science/1032 Architecture and Design/1032 Architecture and Design.md

 - The I/O of Logic Gates and circuits can be represented by truth tables
 ## Internals of gates
 - Logic gates in computer systems are comprised of p-MOS and n-MOS [[transistors]]
-- p-MOS transistors isolate source and drain when gate is positive
-- n-MOS isolates source and drain when gate is negative
 - these are combined in different ways to make logic gates physically work
 ## Boolean algebra